varjakw/FriedmanMethod/README.md

 # Friedman's Method
 Friedman's Method in Java, including graphical display of frequencies.
-In this case, I'll be using the simpler Vigenere variant, where reetition of the key is possible because the key is a smaller length than the plaintext message itself.
+In this case, I'll be using the simpler Vigenere variant, where repetition of the key is possible because the key is a smaller length than the plaintext message itself.

+I originally made the Vigenére Cipher in Python so I'm including that as a bonus file, but I need the use of some Java libraries so the main program is in Java.

 The Vigenére Cipher method uses a series of Caeser ciphers based on the letters of a keyword.